-The new King C. Gillette (KCG) brand, and particularly its signature fragrance, must navigate the predominantly youthful beard-wearing crowd for whom the idea of masculinity is a moving target.
+The King C. Gillette (KCG) brand, and particularly its signature fragrance, must navigate the predominantly youthful beard-wearing crowd for whom the idea of masculinity is a moving target.
 Things that once defined masculinity have loosened considerably.
 Are beards even masculine?
 Are men?
 What is masculine?
 And what does it smell like?

 Hi Zerlina!
 When Did Beards First Start to Become ‘A Thing’?